How to Improve Self-Awareness

 Self-awareness training at work results in a better working environment as it impacts leadership, culture, inclusion, and diversity.

 Recording your thoughts, emotions, and routine makes it easy to identify patterns in your life with greater clarity.
-Getting started can be challenging for those not used to journaling, or sustaining this helpful practice can prove difficult.
+Getting started can be challenging for those not used to journaling, and sustaining this helpful practice can prove difficult.

 Journaling can transition into writing articles that better crystallize your thought process.